sudheerbhati2453/Apna_Cafe_Shop/README.md

-# Apna Coffee Shop
+# Apna Cafe Shop

-**Apna Coffee Shop** is a web-based platform designed to provide a seamless online ordering experience for coffee lovers.
+**Apna Cafe Shop** is a web-based platform designed to provide a seamless online ordering experience for coffee lovers.
 Built using the Laravel framework, MySQL, and Bootstrap, this project features a responsive and user-friendly interface, enabling customers to browse menu items, place orders, and make secure payments.

 ## Table of Contents